K. Appavu Pillai

 K. Appavu Pillai (born 15 April 1911) is an Indian politician and former Member of the Legislative Assembly of Hosur.
 K. Appavu Pillai, popularly known as K.A.P, was an idealist and farsighted visionary in erstwhile Salem District and in Hosur town particularly.
 K. Appavu Pillai was elected as a Panchayat President, Hosur during the British regime (1943) for 30 long years till he breath his last on 1 October 1973.
 He won the 1957 State Assembly Election for Hosur Constituency and was instrumental in establishing SIPCOT in Hosur.

 Born at Hosur in a middle-class family got educated in the District Board High School, Hosur.
 He rose to the position of a legislator, Managing Director Salem Central Co-op bank and Director - Dharmapuri central Co-op Bank.

 Early life

-K. Appavu pillai is a Father of K. A. Manoharan.
+K. Appavu pillai is the father of K. A. Manoharan.